 The Scandinavian Midsummer Festival in Astoria celebrates the culture brought to Oregon’s shores by immigrants from Norway, Sweden, Denmark, Finland and the like.
 Events include music — featuring Harald Haugaard and Helene Blum of Denmark — dance and theater performances, arts and crafts, and Scandinavian fare.
 (June)

 Cannon Beach will hold its annual Plein Air and More with more than two dozen artists creating art on location — painting, photography and sculpture.
 (June)

 For the art of words, consider the Summer in Words Writers Conference, also in Cannon Beach, with workshops and discussion with Oregon authors.

 Festivals for families

-The Lincoln City Summer Kite Festival, in its 27th year, features gigantic, colorful exhibition kites flown by 25 professional fliers on June 25-26, 2016.
+The Lincoln City Summer Kite Festival features gigantic, colorful exhibition kites flown by 25 professional fliers.
 More than 5,000 spectators will line up to watch the many kite flying demonstrations at the beachside festival.
 Maggie Conrad, special events coordinator for Lincoln City Visitor and Convention Bureau, recommends the quad-line kite demonstration, which features kites that fly to music.
 “It’s like a kite ballet,” she said.
+(June)